Nigeria-FHIR-Community/NPHCDA-ImmunizationIG/input/pagecontent/search-operation.md

-### Supported RESTful Operations for Nigeria Immunization Patient Profile
+### Supported RESTful Operations for Nigeria Immunization Profiles

 This page describes the RESTful interactions supported for systems implementing the [**NgImmPatient**](StructureDefinition-NgImmPatient.html) and [**NgImmImmunization**](StructureDefinition-NgImmImmunization.html) profiles, aligned with FHIR R4 and SMART Guidelines principles.
 These operations define how client systems (e.g., EMRs, registries, mobile apps) can interact with immunization-related patient data.
+In addition, operations on [**NgImmBundle**](StructureDefinition-NgImmBundle.html) is also presented.

 ---

-#### Overview of Supported RESTful Interactions
+#### Overview of Supported RESTful Patient Interactions

 | **Operation** | **FHIR Verb** | **Description**                                                                 |
 |---------------|---------------|---------------------------------------------------------------------------------|